Favourite

 Code

 The Essence Vault Code is an Eau de Parfum.
-The fragrance opens with Lemon and Bergamot, settles into a heart of Star Anise, Olive Blossom, and Guaiac Wood, and dries down to a base of Tobacco, Leather, and Tonka Bean.
+Code opens with Bergamot and Lemon, settles into a heart of Olive Blossom, Guaiac Wood, and Star Anise, and dries down to a base of Leather, Tonka Bean, and Tobacco.
+The Essence Vault's Code carries a Favourite verdict, a aromatic-led wear.

 The Essence Vault's interpretation of Armani's Armani Code (2004) - Antoine Maisondieu, Antoine Lie and Clement Gavarry's lemon-anise-tobacco signature, here translated into a budget reading with the bergamot-anise-tobacco-leather spine still legible.
 Honest dupe-fidelity for evening and date wear.